-A typical DDR4 RAM is multiple folds faster than a typical DDR3 RAM.
+A typical DDR4 RAM is multiple folds faster than a usual DDR3 RAM.

-Hence, for RAM intensive work such as gaming, video editing, simulation your PC performance will be missing out tremendously if you are still using the older RAM.
+Hence, for RAM-intensive work such as gaming, video editing, and simulation, your PC performance will be missing out tremendously if you are still using the older RAM.

 5. When You Need More Ports and Slots

 If your motherboard has a limited amount of ports and slots, then an upgrade can be warranted.